AgID/lg-interop-update/proposals/request001/request001_proposal001.md

 Content-Length: 1000
 Content-Range: bytes 0-999/25000

-...1000 bytes of data are included in the message body...
+ *1000 bytes of data are included in the message body*
 ```
 2. Response HTTP status 400 Bad Request